weiserlab/ambuj/position.md

 **Please note:** Even though GRE is part of the admission requirement.
 We may consider some applications despite not having a GRE score.
 Hence, please consider applying to the program even if you don't have a GRE score.

-### Please note the deadline for PhD application: 15th June 2023
+### Please note the deadline for PhD application: 15th December 2023

 ----
 ## Regarding Positions

-**Research Assistant:** Scholars without a PhD degree may apply for these positions.
-Typically, this means having bachelor's/master's degrees.
-This position enables scholars to conduct quality research, and decide if they would want to pursue PhD studies.
-This research experience allows scholars to be more competitive for applications for PhD studies at leading universities.
+**Research Assistant:** Individuals without a PhD degree are welcome to apply for these positions, typically holding a bachelor's or master's degree.
+These positions allow scholars to engage in quality research and ascertain whether they wish to pursue PhD studies with us.
+Primarily, these positions assess a student's suitability for a doctoral position.
+Consequently, we are exceedingly selective about these positions and prioritize candidates who demonstrate a strong interest in pursuing doctoral studies within our group.
 Typical salary: 5500 SGD/month

-**Research Scientist:** These positions are for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
-They are fully funded position that are equivalent to being a postdoctoral scholar.
-Typical salary: above 8000 SGD/month based on qualification and merit.
+**Research Fellow:** These positions are for scholars who have recently graduated with a PhD degree in areas such as electronics, communication and computer science.
+Typical salary: above 8000 SGD/month

-**Visiting students:** These positions are for scholars who are enrolled in an university to visit us for internships.
-Typical stipend ranges from 1800 SGD to 2200 SGD.
+**Visiting Interns:** These positions cater to scholars from other universities looking to join us for internship.
+We prioritize students keen on conducting high-quality research and harbouring aspirations for higher studies.
+The typical stipend ranges from 1800 SGD to 2200 SGD.

 ----